The following poster sessions have been selected for presentation at NCCO9:

 Jami Lercher is Assistant Professor of Choral Music Education at Baldwin Wallace where she conducts the Treble Choir and teaches courses in methods, conducting, and vocal technique.
 Jami spent 14 years in public schools, and directed the South Florida Jewish Chorale for 2 seasons.
 She holds a Music Ed degree from Iowa State, and completed a master’s degree abroad at the University of Wales.
 She recently completed the DMA in choral conducting from the Frost School of Music (Miami).

-Choral Scholarship and the Benevolent Community:
+Choral Scholarship and the Beloved Community:

 A Content Analysis of Published Journal Articles